 - As a result of the adverse conditions and uncertainty associated with the COVID-19 pandemic, the Company implemented various expense management measures which impacted the compensation paid to our Named Executive Officers, including foregoing base salary increases for our Named Executive Officers and reducing the maximum bonus opportunity with respect to short-term cash incentive compensation payable to our Named Executive Officers as described in greater detail below. - Named Executive Officers were eligible to receive short-term awards in the form of a cash bonus under the Company's primary bonus plans.
 The Compensation Committee approved the 2020 cash bonus plans and associated percentage bonus opportunities prior to the full onset of the COVID-19 pandemic.
 As part of the expense management measures related to the COVID-19 pandemic noted above, the Compensation Committee later amended the cash bonus plans in order to reduce the maximum bonus opportunities for our Named Executive Officers by one-third, such that following such reduction the maximum bonus opportunities represented two-thirds of the originally approved maximum bonus amounts.
 Despite the amount of bonus opportunity being reduced, the Compensation Committee determined not to make any changes to the financial metric thresholds originally adopted under our 2020 bonus plans, such that the bonus opportunity was reduced but the performance required to achieve bonus was not reduced.
 After giving effect to the reductions in bonus opportunities, under the Company's primary bonus plan, Messrs.
-Frist and Pearson were eligible to receive a cash bonus in an amount equal to up to 26.8 percent of base salary, Mr. Roberts and Mr. Collier were eligible to receive a cash bonus in an amount equal to up to 5.4 percent of base salary, based on the level of attainment of the Company's non-GAAP operating income (as defined below).
+Frist and Pearson were eligible to receive a cash bonus in an amount equal to up to 26.8 percent of base salary, Mr. Roberts and Mr. Collier were eligible to receive a cash bonus in an amount equal to up to 20 percent of base salary, and Mr. Sousa was eligible to receive a cash bonus in an amount equal to up to 5.4 percent of base salary, based on the level of attainment of the Company's non-GAAP operating income (as defined below).
 Based on the amount of the Company's non-GAAP operating income in 2020, Messrs.
 Frist, Pearson, Collier, Roberts, and Sousa received the maximum cash bonus under the Company's primary bonus plan.
 In addition, after giving effect to such reduction, Mr. Sousa was eligible to receive an additional cash bonus equal to up to 21.4 percent of base salary based on the level of attainment of non-GAAP operating income (as defined below) for our provider solutions segment (which is branded in the marketplace as VerityStream).
 Based on the amount of non-GAAP operating income for this segment in 2020, Mr. Sousa did not receive any additional cash bonus in respect thereof.